grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 They climbed down the hatch.
 They spent the next twenty minutes crawling through the _Prospect_ with Shakes and Hemi.
 When they got back to the control room, they were a little less gruff.
 "Eh, fuck.
 Sorry, but being fucking careful in these waters is how we stay in fucking business.
 Y'all seem harmless enough, though it's fucking curious comin' in hauling another sub under ya."

-"Not exactly my original plan," said Captain Percy.
+"Not exactly my original plan," said Percy.
 "So what's the docking procedure here?"

 "Well, first fucking step is the dock fee.
 You pay that to us before you dock."